johanley/special-relativity-core/README.md

 Time dilation and length contraction are two sides of the same coin.
-The traveler measures length contraction along the axis of motion (and no time dilation), while the stay-at-home measures time dilation on the spacecraft (but no length contraction).
+The traveler measures length contraction along the axis of motion (and no time dilation), while the stay-at-home measures time dilation on the spacecraft (but no length contraction in its direction of motion).

 The speed β for some real objects (extreme cosmic rays) can't be represented with a Double in Java.
 It's too close to 1 (about 22 decimals).
 Only the BigDecimal class can represent such numbers.
 However, working with BigDecimal is more painful than working with Double, so this is left out as a special case.

 The prototype for a 4-vector isn't an event x, it's rather <a href='http://www.scholarpedia.org/article/Special_relativity:_mechanics'>the differential Δx</a>.